Skip Navigation

 3. Begin building your cash reserves.
 You’ll need more liquidity once you stop working.
 Strive to accumulate at least enough to cover one year’s worth of your estimated retirement expenses.

-Once you’ve done those things, meet with your financial advisor to share this information and begin mapping out a more detailed plan of action.
+Once you’ve done those things, meet with a financial advisor to share this information and begin mapping out a more detailed plan of action.
 Talk about:

 • When you want to retire and what is realistic